s-rayleigh/iridium-framework/README.md

 # Iridium Framework
-Iridium Framework is a modular frontend toolset for creating web applications.
+Iridium Framework is a modular open source toolset for creating web applications.

 Currently in development stage.
-## Modules
-* core - Contains basic functions.
-* net - Ajax.
-* builder - Creating HTML elements from javascript code.
-* svg - Work with SVG.
-* touchable
-* tooltips
-* data_list

-Other modules are in development.
 ## Build from sources
 1. Make sure you have installed:
 	* `nodejs`